zgoad1/VILE/README.md

 ## Bugs

 **- A -**
-- seed 7263 is broken

 **- B -**
 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**
-- enemies can get stuck on laser posts (make box collider smaller)
-- flash eye laser particle effect can stop working when possessed?
+- flash eye laser particle effect can stop working when possessed!